facebook pixel Skip to Main Content

 Audiology

 The entry-level degree for audiology is the doctorate.
 This means that in order to practice audiology, you must earn your doctorate.
 This could be a professional doctorate such as the Doctor of Audiology (Au.D.) or the research-based Doctor of Philosophy (Ph.D.).
-Currently Idaho State University only offers the Doctor of Audiology.
-We admit approximately 8 graduate students each year into our Doctor of Audiology Program.
+Currently Idaho State University offers only the Doctor of Audiology and we admit approximately 8 graduate students each year.
+The program duration is 4 years (11 semesters) for full-time students.
+In special cases, students can apply for an adjusted program-of-study as needed.

 Audiology Program Core Values